 - Quiet – make sure that your study area is quiet.
 Even the slightest noise might distract you from a train of thought.

-- Temperature – make sure you are able to control the temperature or that the temperature is at a comfortable setting.
+- Temperature – make sure you can control the temperature or that the temperature is at a comfortable setting.
 You don’t want to be too warm or cold as you are trying to focus.
-Generally it is a good idea to bring a sweater with you when you go up to a college campus.
+Generally, it is a good idea to bring a sweater with you when you go up to a college campus.

 Cornell Note-Taking System Instructions: